 To make our graphics driver more transparent, we’ve added timing data for OpenGL ES calls.
 This allows you to see how much time is being spent in each EGL/GL call of the graphics driver in real-time.

 We’ve also exposed the API for timing data in our PVRScope library.
 This allows you to integrate the library into your applications and use PVRTune as a cross-platform CPU profiler!

 On top of this, PVRTune has been given a new, powerful search engine that returns frame numbers, time periods, tasks (e.g. 3D, TA, SPM) and custom markers that match your search query.

 PVRVFrame has been updated with better error reporting, and is now offering an in-depth explanation of the conditions that caused an error.
 Additionally, the Device Profile inspector makes the capabilities of the emulator’s hardware profiles visible to the user.

 Finally, PVRTexTool has added a new PVRTC compression mode for high-speed, development-quality texture compression.

 Help us make the PowerVR Graphics SDK even better

-Alongside our email support and the Imagination Developer Forum, we are deploying a public feedback mechanism where you can submit feature requests and bug reports and also vote for/comment on other developers’ ideas.
+Contact us via our email support or the Imagination Developer Forum where you can submit feature requests and bug reports and comment on other developers’ ideas.

 To find out more about the PowerVR ecosystem, please join us for our first Imagination Developers Connection events.
 The next one will be taking place in Seoul, Korea and features presentations and interactive sessions with PowerVR graphics experts.
 If you are in the area and want to attend, make sure your register now, availability is limited.